ZhengyuZhao/Targeted-Transfer/README.md

 PyTorch code for our paper:[**"On Success and Simplicity: A Second Look at Transferable Targeted Attacks"**](http://arxiv.org/abs/2012.11207).
 <br> Zhengyu Zhao, Zhuoran Liu, Martha Larson. **NeurIPS 2021**.

-**TL;DR:** We demonstrate that the conventional simple, iterative attacks can actually achieve even higher targeted transferability than the current SOTA, resource-intensive attacks.
+We demonstrate that the conventional simple, iterative attacks can actually achieve even higher targeted transferability than the current SOTA, resource-intensive attacks.
 The key is to use enough iterations for ensuring convergence and to replace the widely-used Cross-Entropy loss with a simpler Logit loss for preventing the decreasing gradient problem.

 ### Requirements